Home » Cryptocurrency Trading Guide

 • Blockchain

-Blockchain is a digital register that is made up of series of blocks.
-Each block in a blockchain contains verified trades.
-It was designed to be decentralized and immutable – meaning that no one can delete or distort a transaction once it is registered in the blocks.
+Blockchain is a digital register that is made up of a series of blocks, with each block containing verified trades.
+This type of network was designed to be decentralized and immutable – meaning that no one can delete or distort a transaction once it is registered in the blocks.
 Blockchain came to be in 2008 after the release of Bitcoin’s whitepaper.

 • Distributed Ledger